pavlosdais/PriSM/README.md

 ---

-### Key Results
+### Experimental Evaluation
-Our experiments on MNIST and CIFAR-10 reveal a clear trade-off between the query efficiency of SGSA and the high success rate of TGEA-SEGI.
+Our experiments on [MNIST](https://en.wikipedia.org/wiki/MNIST_database) and [CIFAR-10](https://en.wikipedia.org/wiki/CIFAR-10) reveal a clear trade-off between the query efficiency of SGSA and the high success rate of TGEA-SEGI.

 #### MNIST Results
 On the simpler MNIST dataset, the guided local search of **SGSA** is dominant, achieving the highest Attack Success Rate (ASR) with the lowest Average Queries (AQ) in nearly all scenarios.